We deliver 100+ books monthly to families worldwide!

-Arabic Book A Month was made precisely to respond to this problem.
-Our customers are the men and women who invest in their families.
-They believe that providing their child with a quality education is the best gift they can give them.
-They value the time spent reading together, sparking discussion and connection.
+Founded in California in 2018, Arabic Book A Month is made up of a team of book lovers and authors who are dedicated to providing you with the very best Arabic children's books every month.
+We believe that providing children with a quality education is the best gift we can give them.
+Our customers value the time spent reading with their little ones, sparking discussion and connection.
 Their family is their highest priority.
 Caring for their child is not circumstantial; it is routine.

 Dina Elabd is a children's author and critic, and the founder of Arabic Book A Month.
-For over ten years, she has worked in children's book publishing, presented at conferences, and contributed to the production of over 35 books and magazines.
+For over 10 years, she has worked in children's book publishing, presented at conferences, and contributed to the production of over 40 books and magazines.
 Dina has also completed a Masters of Education at the University of Cambridge specializing in Critical Approaches to Children's Literature.

 Dina has published four children's books in English and Arabic.
 Her titles include Melouq (2016), The Lion that Dressed as a Sheep, The Magic Palm (2017), and Mila, The Beautiful Cat "ميلا القطة الجميلة" (Asala Publishing, 2018).
 She regularly reads and gives workshops at schools, and enjoys her interactions with students.
 You can learn more about her work on her website here.